ContinuumIO/anaconda-recipes/LEGACY.md

     Most importantly `build/detect_binary_files_with_prefix`.
   * There are slight differences in how environment variables are set during the execution of `build.sh` and `bld.bat`.

+These legacy recipes (like all conda recipes), are meant to be build using the `conda-build` command, see: https://github.com/conda/conda-build However, it might be necessary to make some small changes in order to make the recipe work, as legacy recipes have not been tested to work with conda-build.